Open Access Policy

 To enact this “green open access” policy – which ensures that ASAP funded researchers can continue to seek publication in any journal while remaining fully compliant with the principles of Plan S – all submissions of original research to peer-reviewed journals must contain the following notice:

 “This research was funded in whole or in part by Aligning Science Across Parkinson’s [Grant number].
-For the purpose of open access, the author has applied a CC-BY public copyright license to the author accepted manuscript version arising from this submission.”
+For the purpose of open access, the author has applied a CC-BY (or CC0) public copyright license to the author accepted manuscript version arising from this submission.”